 4-day Komodo Island tour

 Day 1 – Snorkeling with Manta Rays and Turtles

 We met our crew at the Le Pirate Restaurant at 9 am.
-We got a coffee and an introduction and stared our tour at 10 am.
-When we first came to the boat, we put our luggage (you can generally bring one backpack per person, if you have bigger luggage you can leave it at the tour operators office) into our lovely cabin and then got to know our crew better.
-After that we had lunch all together.
-We were 10 people on this Komodo Island tour, which is the average size.
+We got a coffee and an introduction and started our tour at 10 am.
+When we first came to the boat, we put our luggage (you can generally bring one backpack per person; if you have more oversized luggage, you can leave it at the tour operator’s office) into our lovely cabin and then got to know our crew better.
+After that, we had lunch all together.
+There were 10 people on this Komodo Island tour, which is the average size.

-The first day was all about snorkeling and spending time in the water, which we enjoyed so much.
-We saw huge turtles, beautiful reefs, and the absolute highlight was that we swam with Manta Rays.
-This experience was a dream of ours for a long time, and we were so happy that we were able to swim with mantas twice this day.
-They are so much bigger than we expected, they can reach a width of 7 meters, but they are also so gentle and elegant.
-Manta Rays are eating different kinds of Plankton and are not dangerous for people at all.
+The first day was all about snorkeling and spending time in the water, which we greatly enjoyed.
+We saw giant turtles, and beautiful reefs, and the absolute highlight was that we swam with Manta Rays.
+This experience was a dream of ours for a long time, and we were so happy that we could swim with mantas twice that day.
+They are so much bigger than we expected; they can reach a width of 7 meters, but they are also so gentle and elegant.
+Manta Rays eat different kinds of plankton and are not dangerous for people at all.
 We were fascinated by these beautiful creatures.
-Several times we came up to the surface just to look at each other and say, “wow wow wow”.
+Several times, we came up to the surface to look at each other and say, “wow wow wow”.